James Tomkovicz

 James Joseph "Jim" Tomkovicz (born October 10, 1951 in Los Angeles, California) is an American educator and legal scholar.
-He is a professor of law at the University of Iowa College of Law.
-Tomkovicz has authored six amicus curiae briefs in the Supreme Court of the United States; most recently, he was on the winning side of a 5–4 decision in Arizona v.
+He was a professor of law at the University of Iowa College of Law from 1982 until 2021, when he retired from Iowa.
+While at Iowa he was awarded a chaired professorship, being named the Edward F. Howrey Professor of Law.
+After his four decades at Iowa, he was appointed Dean’s Professor at the Emory University School of Law for two years, an appointment which ended in 2023.
+Tomkovicz regularly taught Criminal Procedure (both investigation and adjudication), Criminal Law, and Evidence.
+He authored a number of scholarly works, almost all devoted to constitutional criminal procedure topics.
+During his career he also authored six amicus curiae briefs in the Supreme Court of the United States in cases raising criminal procedure issues.
+The cases included Knowles v.
+Iowa, Florida v.
+J.L., Maryland v.
+Blake, Kyllo v.
+United States, United States v.
+Patane and Arizona v.
 Gant.
+Tomkovicz was on the winning side in 4 of the 5 cases decided by the Justices.
+One case (Blake) was dismissed by the Court after oral argument.

 Books

-Tomkovicz is the author of the criminal procedure casebook Criminal Procedure: Constitutional Constraints Upon Investigation and Proof (LexisNexis 2012), now in its seventh edition.
-He also authored The Right to the Assistance of Counsel: A Reference Guide to the United States Constitution and Criminal Procedure (Greenwood Press).
-Tomkovicz's most recent book project, entitled "Constitutional Exclusion: The Rules, Rights, and Remedies that Strike the Balance Between Freedom and Order," was published by Oxford University Press in the Spring of 2010.
-The text describes and analyzes the seven distinct constitutional bases for excluding potentially probative evidence of guilty from criminal proceedings.
+Tomkovicz is the author of the criminal procedure casebook Criminal Procedure: Constitutional Constraints Upon Investigation and Proof (Carolina Academic Press), now in the ninth edition.
+He authored two additional books.
+The Right to the Assistance of Counsel: A Reference Guide to the United States Constitution and Criminal Procedure (Greenwood Press) is a thorough exegesis on criminal defendants’ constitutional entitlement to a lawyer’s aid.
+"Constitutional Exclusion: The Rules, Rights, and Remedies that Strike the Balance Between Freedom and Order," (Oxford University Press 2010) describes and analyzes the seven distinct constitutional bases for excluding potentially probative evidence of guilt from criminal proceedings.

 Scholarly works

-In Tomkovicz's recent law review article, Hudson v.
-Michigan and the Future of Fourth Amendment Exclusion, he lays out a roadmap for the future of the exclusionary rule.
-He has been published by law reviews at California-Davis, Hastings, Illinois, Iowa, Michigan, Mississippi, North Carolina, Ohio State, Washington & Lee, William & Mary, and Yale.
+Tomkovicz published law review articles in several law reviews during his career, including the University of California-Davis, Hastings, Illinois, Iowa, the Michigan Journal of Law Reform, Mississippi, North Carolina, Ohio State, Washington & Lee, William & Mary, and Yale.

 Criminal code reorganization

 Tomkovicz was appointed to the "Iowa Criminal Code Reorganization Committee," a group charged by the Iowa legislature with studying and formulating revision of the Iowa Criminal Code.
-That legislative project, however, was put on hold by the Iowa legislature and is unlikely to move forward in the foreseeable future.
+That legislative project, however, was abandoned by the Iowa legislature when control of the governorship changed hands.